-Understanding Geriatric Behavioral Health: Overview and FAQ
+Understanding Geriatric Mental Health: Overview and FAQ

 Considering the biopsychosocial needs of older individuals can help healthcare organizations improve patient health outcomes, satisfaction, and quality of life.
 In this article, we review the importance of addressing elderly behavioral health disparities and answer frequently asked questions from those looking to boost geriatric wellness within their organization.

-Declining Elderly Behavioral Health: Risk Factors
+Declining Mental Health in Elderly Populations: Risk Factors

 Aging is a complex mental and emotional process.
 Older adults may experience physical or life changes that affect mental health.
 Experiencing the loss of loved ones — and facing the end of their own lives — places older adults at an increased risk for anxiety and depression.
 Other disease processes like Alzheimer’s cause memory, mood, and behavioral changes.